melaniedaniel7/Apply-filters-to-SQL-queries/Apply filters to SQL queries.md

 To review the `login_time` column for afterhours only, the greater than `>` operator is used followed by the time `18:00`.
 The greater than operator specifies that I am only interested in data after the specified time period.

+💡 Time is considered a distinct data type in SQL and is treated as a literal value, which means it needs to be enclosed in single quotes when queried.

 The `AND` operator is used becuase I have two conditions that I want met simultaneously.

 To identify failed login attempts I used the fact that MySQL utilizes Boolean data.
 This means that the Boolean value `1` represents `TRUE` and the Boolean value `0` represents `FALSE`.
 These can be used interchangeably.
 In the image below I specified the condition of failed login attempts using `success = FALSE` followed by a semiclon `;` to signify the end of the query.
 The equals `=` operator indicates that the login attempt must be unsuccessful.